-- His detailed knowledge of aircraft systems allowed him to secure a patent for a landing gear safety device for a major aircraft manufacturer.
+- Michael's detailed knowledge of aircraft systems allowed him to secure a patent for a landing gear safety device for a major aircraft manufacturer.
 The patent was critical to the success of a new long-range variant of a successful airliner.

 - Aircraft systems & controls